Most Oklahoma security officers must receive licensing by Oklahoma’s law enforcement and private security licensing body.

 Applicants must submit a completed and notarized application, two fingerprint cards with fingerprints taken by the applicant’s local police or county sheriff, background check from local police and sheriff, and either a letter of employment or a bond and certificate of training.
 A money order, security agency check or cashier’s check containing the required fee must also be submitted with the application.

 In addition to licensing officers and agencies CLEET also licenses training programs.
 In order to meet the training requirements to obtain licensure the guard must receive a certificate of completion from a training program licensed by CLEET.
 CLEET provides a list of 37 private and public vocational schools which provide authorized training programs.
 Unarmed applicants must complete a 20 hour phase I course and a 20 hour phase II course.
-Armed applicants must also complete both of these phases and also a phase IV 32 hour training.
+Armed applicants must also complete both of these phases and also a phase IV 32-hour training.

 CLEET may waive the training requirement provided the applicant has completed comparable training.
 CLEET recognizes the training provided to law enforcement and correctional officers as acceptable in lieu of training.

 Those who are not employed at the time of the application must provide a bond.
-Unarmed applicants are required to pay a bond of at least $5,000 while armed applicants must purchase a $10,000 bond.
+Unarmed applicants are required to purchase a bond of at least $5,000 while armed applicants must purchase a $10,000 bond.
 The cost of the bond should be minimal and can be written by insurance agencies.
 The application package from CLEET contains a sheet for the bond issuer to complete.

 Applicants for unarmed licensure must pay $91 while applications for an armed license need to include a $141 fee.
 An unarmed officer may upgrade his license to armed status for $50.